ImageMagick v6 Examples --

 DEL clist.txt

-In this example, we filter those lines from the output that contain "RGB" and write them to the file "clist.txt".
-This file is than used as the input for the "FOR /F" command.
+In this example, we filter those lines from the output that contain "RGB" and write them to the file clist.txt.
+This file is than used as the input for the FOR /F command.
 We can also do this in one run, avoiding the temporary file:

-FOR /F %%A in ('imconvert -list colorspace ^| FIND "RGB"') DO CALL cspace %%A
+FOR /F %%A in ('convert -list colorspace ^| FIND "RGB"') DO CALL cspace %%A

-In this case, the pipe symbol "|" has to be escaped, because it is not bracketed by double quotes (only by the single quotes needed for the "FOR" statement) and is – at least in command line above – not meant in is usually sense.
+In this case, the pipe symbol "|" has to be escaped, because it is not bracketed by double quotes (only by the single quotes needed for the FOR statement) and is (at least in command line above) not meant in is usual sense.

 Processing Single Line Output

 This technique can also usefully be applied to a single-line output.
-We can for example apply an automatised gamma correction that roughly sets the average brightness of a picture to the middle of the quantum range (i.e. 127 for a color depth of 8 bit) by a technique explained on Fred Weinhaus' website:
+We can for example apply an automatic gamma correction that roughly sets the average brightness of a picture to the middle of the quantum range (i.e. 127 for a color depth of 8 bit) by a technique explained on Fred Weinhaus' website:

 FOR /F %%a in ('identify -format "%%[fx:log(mean)/log(0.5)]" %1') DO ^

-imconvert %1 -gamma %%a "%~dpn1"_c.%~x1
+convert %1 -gamma %%a "%~dpn1"_c.%~x1

-This batch file is handed a fully qualified filename as the command line parameter "%1", most likely via Drag & Drop or Send To.
-The output of the "identify" command then provides with a gamma value, which will set the image's average brightness to the middle of its dynamic range.
+This batch file is handed a fully qualified filename as the command line parameter "%1", most likely via Drag & Drop or SendTo.
+The output of IM's Identify command then provides with a gamma value, which will set the image's average brightness to the middle of its dynamic range.
 This value is calculated using a FX Format Expression.
-The single line output of the "identify" command is saving into the "%%a" variable, and passed to the "imconvert" command as a argument for the Gamma Color Correction.
+The single line output of the Identify command is saved into the "%%a" variable, and passed to the Convert command as an argument for the Gamma Operator.

-With the same "FOR" technique, we can read from the EXIF information embedded in a photograph and write it into the top left corner of the image:
+With the same FOR technique, we can read from the EXIF information embedded in a photograph and write it into the top left corner of the image:

 FOR /F "tokens=1,2" %%i IN ('identify -format "%%[EXIF:DateTime]" %1') DO ^

-imconvert %1 -pointsize 18 -fill white -gravity northwest ^
+convert %1 -pointsize 18 -fill white -gravity northwest ^

 -annotate +0+0 "%%i %%j" "%~dpn1"_dated%~x1